rozek/node-red-http-endpoint-examples/README.md

 ### Multiple Endpoints matching the same URL ###

 So far, we have seen several examples - all of them playing well together because of different HTTP endpoints.
-The question arises what happens if there are more than a single endpoint triggered by a given URL (which may easily happen if endpoints with placeholders are used)
+The question arises what happens if there is more than a single endpoint for the same URL (a situation which may easily occur if endpoints with placeholders are used)

 ![](examples/multiple-endpoints.png)